Saturday, December 1, 2018

 World AIDS Day Observance

-8-8:30am Pastries and Coffee outside on the Chapel Plaza
+8-8:30am Pastries and Coffee from Giant Leap Coffee outside on the Chapel Plaza

 8:30-9:30am Meditation inside the Chapel

-In commemoration of World AIDS Day, the Rothko Chapel will host a morning meditation to show support and solidarity with the millions of people living with and impacted by HIV/AIDS.
+In commemoration of World AIDS Day, the Rothko Chapel hosted a morning observance to show support and solidarity with the millions of people living with and impacted by HIV/AIDS.
+This program was offered in partnership with The oH Project: Oral Histories of HIV/AIDS in Houston, Harris County, and Southeast Texas.

 Established by the World Health Organization in 1988 as the first ever global health day, World AIDS Day takes place on the 1st day of December each year.
 It is an occasion to reflect on the more than 35 million people who have died from HIV/AIDS since the virus was first identified in 1984, and a time to consider how to better care for the 36.7 million people living with HIV/AIDS, and their families, friends and loved ones who have been deeply impacted.
-World AIDS Day is important because it reminds the public and government that HIV has not gone away – there is still a vital need to raise money, increase awareness, fight prejudice and improve education.
 To learn more, click here.